Alnarra/WaySouls/readme.md

 Patch 0.2.1
 ---------------------
 ### Description
-Small update to fix Issue #5
+Small update for a number of bug fixes

 ### Mods Updated
 _Core_